 Ingredients and substitutions

-To make a homemade marinara sauce, the most important ingredient is the tomatoes.
-Look for San Marzano tomatoes.
-They are whole tomatoes in tomato juice, in a 28 ounce can.
+- San Marzano tomatoes - To make a homemade marinara sauce, the most important ingredient is the tomatoes.
+I only recommend San Marzano tomatoes for this recipe.
+They are whole tomatoes in tomato juice and are most commonly found in 28 ounce cans.
 Look for a can that says "DOP" or "DOP certified" - this roughly translates to "protected designation of origin" and ensures you're getting the real deal.
+Try looking for Cento brand San Marzano Tomatoes - the can has a bright yellow label.

-Olive oil can be substituted with butter.
+- Olive oil - Can be substituted with butter.
 Keep in mind the recipe will no longer be vegan if using butter.

 Homemade marinara sauce can be stored in the refrigerator for about 3-4 days.

-If storing in glass jars, make sure you leave about ½ inch of space at the top of your jar.
-Your sauce will expand slightly as it freezes, and the space ensures your jar doesn't break in the freezer.
+Marinara sauce can also be frozen in a tightly sealed, freezer safe container for about 3-4 months.
+If storing in glass jars, leave about ½ inch of space at the top of your jar because the sauce will expand slightly as it freezes.

+Transfer frozen sauce to the refrigerator to thaw overnight.
 Sauce can be reheated in a saucepan over medium-low heat for about 15 minutes, or until warmed through.

 📖 Recipe